flr/doc/Loading_your_data_into_FLR/Loading_your_data_into_FLR.md

 A `FLQuant` object is made of six dimensions.
 The name of the first dimension can be altered by the user from its default, quant.
 This could typically be age or length for data related to natural populations.
 The only name not accepted is 'cohort', as data structured along cohort should be stored using the `FLCohort` class instead.
 Other dimensions are always names as follows: year, for the calendar year of the data point; unit, for any kind of division of the population, e.g. by sex; season, for any temporal strata shorter than year; area, for any kind of spatial stratification; and iter, for replicates obtained through bootstrap, simulation or Bayesian analysis.

 When importing catch number for example, the input object needs to be formatted as such: age or length in the first dimension and years in the second dimension.
-If the object is not formatted in the right way, you can use the `reshape()` function.
+If the object is not formatted in the right way, you can use the `reshape()` function from the package [reshape2](https://cran.r-project.org/web/packages/reshape2/index.html).

 ## Making an FLQuant object